Japan to expand SE Asia security ties with Indonesia pact

 Tokyo has no territorial claims in the South China Sea, but worries about becoming isolated should China dominate a waterway through which much of Japan's ship-borne trade passes.

-The cooperation is also in line with a more muscular security policy advocated by Abe, who wants to loosen the restraints of Japan's pacifist post-war constitution, and dovetails with Washington's "rebalance" toward Asia.
+The defence cooperation with Southeast Asian nations is also in line with a more muscular security policy advocated by Abe, who wants to loosen the restraints of Japan's pacifist post-war constitution, and dovetails with Washington's "rebalance" toward Asia.

-(Additional reporting by Charlotte Greenfield in JAKARTA and Tim Kelly in TOKYO; Editing by Raju Gopalakrishnan)
+(Additional reporting by Charlotte Greenfield and Fransiska Nangoy in JAKARTA and Tim Kelly in TOKYO; Editing by Raju Gopalakrishnan)